Rams get better of division rivals, toppling Seahawks 30-20

 UP NEXT

-The Rams will most likely play at the Packers next week.
-Seattle will head into an off-season filled with questions after winning the division but experiencing another early playoff exit.
+Seahawks: will head into an offseason filled with questions after winning the division but experiencing another early playoff exit.